-As members of the Commonwealth of Pennsylvania's (Commonwealth) public four-year higher education system, the 14 universities of Pennsylvania's State System of Higher Education (State System) are charged with providing high-quality education at the lowest possible cost to the students.
-With approximately 89,000 degree-seeking students enrolled, and thousands more enrolled in certificate and other career-development programs, the State System is the largest producer of bachelor's degrees in the Commonwealth.
-The campuses of the 14 universities encompass more than 4,800 acres and about 900 physical plant structures.
+As members of the Commonwealth of Pennsylvania's (Commonwealth) public four-year higher education system, the 10 universities of Pennsylvania's State System of Higher Education (State System) are charged with providing high-quality education at the lowest possible cost to the students.
+With approximately 85,000 degree-seeking students enrolled, and thousands more enrolled in certificate and other career-development programs, the State System is the largest producer of bachelor's degrees in the Commonwealth.
 The universities function independently, but being part of the State System enables them to share administrative resources and academic courses and benefit from economies of scale.